-The Sentobar theme completes the old school, ready to use WordPress themes.
-With Sentobar, you can stick to your trade, as there isn’t any coding involved in pulling a great website out of this magical hat.
+The Sentobar theme completes the old school, ready-to-use WordPress themes.
+With Sentobar, you can stick to your trade, as there isn’t any coding involved in pulling a great barber website out of this magical hat.

 Features include Elementor, Contact Form 7, WP MailChimp, Breadcrumb NavXT, and Categories Images.

 The responsive layout looks cool on any device.
 If you wish for a hip, trendy, and classy instant package, look no further.